 - Current degree or graduate certificate candidates at GW.

 - U.S. military personnel who have been on active duty within three years of submitting their application for admission.

 - Current McNair Program Scholars, a completed Certification of McNair Program Participation and Application Fee Waiver form (PDF) must be scanned and attached to your online application or submitted directly to the school to which you are applying).

 - Students participating in the Louis Stokes Alliances for Minority Participation (LSAMP) program can find more information on the LSAMP website.

 International applicants must pay the fee in U.S. dollars by credit card (online only), international money order or check.
 Cash, international postal money orders or Eurochecks are not accepted.

 Review Your Admission Status

 You can check the status of your application at any time through the Graduate Application Center.
 Most of our programs use a rolling admissions process and evaluate applications as soon as they are complete.
-Applications to the Elliott School of International Affairs and to some programs in other schools are reviewed collectively after the admission deadline.
+Applications to some programs are reviewed collectively after the admission deadline.
 Processing applications usually takes four to six weeks.

 Offers of admission are valid for the semester stated in the admission letter.
 Anyone wishing to postpone enrolling in graduate school must notify the appropriate admissions office, in writing, of this intent.
 The policies regarding deferment of attendance vary by school.